WJiangH/Class_Activation_Map/README.md

 where the darker areas in backgound imply more attention the neural network paid.

 2. `Class_Activation_Map_CatandDogs.ipynb` uses [Cats vs Dogs](https://www.tensorflow.org/datasets/catalog/cats_vs_dogs) in the tensorflow_datasets, which is a binary classification problem. <br>
+The validation accuracy reaches 0.87 after 25 epochs and a sample result is shown as,
 <img src="./result.jpg">
 The highlightened areas, such as eyes and nose, play a significant role for neural network to classify a object.